Dynamic Memory Allocation#

 A zero-initialized

-is not valid for any operation except withmlib_deallocate()
+mlib_allocatoris not valid for any operation except withmlib_deallocate()of a null pointer.

 Many